Consider the constitution!

 • Receive the Annual Report of the Committee.

-• Receive the Annual Statement of Accounts.
+• Receive the Annual Statement of Accounts and approve independently examined accounts.

 • Elect the Officers and Ordinary Members of the Committee.